jfrog/artifactory-user-plugins/cran/README.md

 All package metadata present in the `DESCRIPTION` file inside the package is also stored as artifact properties, so users can search and manipulate packages on Artifactory based on them.
 These metadata properties have the format `cran.<property_name>`.

-The plugin also adds additional metadata about the indexing process to each terminal folder containing CRAN packages.
+The plugin also adds additional metadata about the indexing process to each terminal folder containing R packages.
 These metadata are:

 - `cran.indexing.status`: Indexing process status.
 Possible values are: *scheduled*, *running*, *done* or *failed*
 - `cran.indexing.packages`: Number of packages indexed by the last successful execution
 - `cran.indexing.time`: Time taken in milliseconds by the last successful execution
 - `cran.indexing.last_execution`: End date of the last successful execution

-### Remote Repositories
+### Remote CRAN Repositories

-Using remote repositories, users can proxy and cache remote CRAN packages.
+Using remote repositories, users can proxy and cache R packages hosted by remote CRAN repositories.

 The remote repository index (`PACKAGES` file and compressed versions) local cache will expire every 10 minutes.
 After that time, Artifactory will fetch the remote repository index if available.